mcharrod/sweater_weather/README.md

 - Unsplash [here](https://unsplash.com/documentation#search-photos)

 2. From the command line, run the following: `$ bundle exec figaro install`
-3. In the command line, run `$ atom config/application.yml`
+3. In the command line, run `$ atom config/application.yml` to open up your file.
+If using a different text editor, replace the word "atom" with the proper command for your text editor.
 4. Copy the following code and replace 'YOUR-API-KEY' with their corresponding credentials:
   ```
   mapquest_key: 'YOUR-API-KEY'